Overview

 Why some displays use dB(A), plain dB, or EPNdB

 JPXWatch's dashboard surfaces noise values from three sources, each with its own native unit.
 Jet estimates display in EPNdB because the underlying data for jets is computed from Part 36 Appendix B EPNdB certification readings.
-Helicopter and small fixed-wing estimates display in dB(A) because the underlying data is LAmax at 1,000 ft — an A-weighted measurement, either field-measured (FAA ROSAP technical reports for helicopters) or converted from cert EPNdB.
+Helicopter and small fixed-wing estimates display in dB(A) because the underlying data is LAmax at 1,000 ft — an A-weighted measurement, either recorded as FAA LAmax field measurements (source verification in progress; see the June 2026 provenance entry in the methodology revision log) or converted from cert EPNdB.
 Cross-category aggregations — mixed-fleet bands and fleet-wide averages — use plain dB as a unit-neutral fallback.
 Physical sensor measurements such as the reference levels shown in the sensor levels legend use dB(A) per the IEC 61672 standard for sound level meters.
 The unit shown on each display reflects what JPXWatch's source data uses, not an editorial choice about what's “right.”

 Relationship to Peer-Reviewed Methodology